tungtose/sickle_ui/README.md

 It does not actually style anything.

 > [!NOTE]
 > `TrackedStyleState` is `Lerp`able so it can be animated.
-Dropdowns use this to control The scroll view
+Dropdowns use this to control the scroll view
 > in their options panel to disable it while in transition to avoid visual pops.